chris2511/xca/README.md

 [![CMake](https://github.com/chris2511/xca/actions/workflows/cmake.yaml/badge.svg)](https://github.com/chris2511/xca/actions/workflows/cmake.yaml)

 ## __Release Notes__
- * The latest release is *2.4.0*
+ * The latest release is *2.5.0*
- * Most notable changes
+ * Drop support for Qt4, old XCA < 2.0.0 databases and OpenSSL < 1.1.0
- * * Add support for Ed25519 keys
+ * Add Support for Qt6 and OpenSSL 3.x
- * * Add commandline support (e.g. generate CRL)
+ * Switch from autotools/qmake to cmake
- * Fix a lot of bugs
+ * Fix a lot of bugs (and probably added some new)
- * Since version 2 of XCA the database format changed to SQL Don't try to open it with older versions of XCA (< 1.4.0).
-   They will corrupt the database.
+ * Add translations for Indonesian, Persian and Bulgarian
  * Please report issues on github <https://github.com/chris2511/xca/issues>

 ## __Changelog:__